AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 Didn't find what you were looking for?
 Contact us at [clientbook@email.com](clientbook@email.com).

-ClientBook is still a work in progress and we hope to be able to further improve ClientBook to suit your needs.
+ClientBook is still a work in progess.
+We hope to be able to further improve ClientBook to suit your needs.
 Should you have any suggestions, feel free to drop us an email!
 We would love to hear from you insurance agents who are actively out and about, providing us with the best services.